-Most resolutions are open-ended, which leaves room to easily acquit oneself from change.
-There are, at times, high levels of pessimism about the making resolutions and rightly so, because so many good intentions are followed by a history of bad habits, practices and climaxed with the familiar bad taste of failure.
+Most resolutions are open-ended, leaving room to acquit oneself from change easily.
+There are high levels of hesitation about making resolutions because so many good intentions are followed by bad habits, practices and climaxed with the familiar lousy taste of failure.

-The feeling of apprehension or anxiety to commit to a resolution generally comes from having the wrong approach i.e: Based upon where we are now (current state), and where we need to be (future state), there is not a full appreciation as to how large or small the gap is, and what needs to be done to fill it.
+Apprehension or anxiety to commit to a resolution comes from having the wrong approach, i.e., Based upon where we are now (current state) and where we need to be (future state).
+There is no full appreciation for how large or small the gap is and what's required to fill it.

-A consultant takes an approach of looking at the present and then the future.
-This approach gives a snapshot into where the individual or organization is and what needs to be done to get them to where they need to be.
-The same should happen with anyone making a resolution.
+A consultant takes the approach of looking at the present and then the future.
+That way, they get a snapshot of where the individual or organization is and the actions needed to get them to where they need to be.
+The same should happen with anyone making new year resolutions.